My name is Nicholas Venecia and I am a filmmaker and an engineer.

-One week and a "new" camcorder later, my friends and I were recreating scenes from all of our favorite movies.
+One week and a "new" camcorder later, my friends and I recreated scenes from all of our favorite movies.
 The only limitation to our creativity was the 30-minute recording limit of each tape.
-After exhausting my inventory of available unused tapes, I knew it was time to dig into the archives of home videos.
+After I exhausted my inventory of unused tapes, I knew it was time to dig into the archives of home videos.
 I was specifically instructed to stay away from them but I was desperate.
-It was all fun and games until I was caught.
-The worst part about it was when we found out that I recorded over my parent's wedding tape.
-I'll have you know they were furious with me.
+It was all fun and games until I was caught and my parents found out I recorded over their wedding tape.
+The details that followed are too graphic to describe.

 The future is...?

-I heard about this new technology that had just started to become very popular with the kids called "digital camcorders".
-I just couldn't afford one.
-My GoFundMe didn't take off so instead I began earning money by helping my grandfather at his spice business.
-After saving up enough money, I made my very first digital camcorder.
+I knew I needed a digital camcorder but I just couldn't afford one, and since my GoFundMe didn't take off, I began earning money by helping my grandfather at his spice business.
+After weeks of saving, I purchased my very first digital camcorder.
 I even customized it with a fake mustache to give it personality.
-Unfortunately, our relationship didn't last because I lost the batteries and charger for the device.
+Unfortunately, our relationship didn't last very long because I lost the batteries and charger not realizing I could buy new ones.
 "It's not you, it's me".

 Blurry means Professional

 The JOURNEY Begins

-The Canon 60D was a downgrade from the NX 300 in many ways, but it was also a blessing in disguise.
+The next camera I bought was a downgrade from the previous camera I owned, but it was also a blessing in disguise.
 The limitations of the camera sparked creativity in many forms.
-I learned how to problem-solve by making the impossible possible, how to re-adjust instead of giving up, and how to let go of something that wasn't working.
-This camera taught me how to be a filmmaker and I am grateful for it.
+I learned to how to problem-solve to make the impossible possible, how to re-adjust instead of giving up, and how to let go of something that wasn't working.
+The newer camera taught me how to be a filmmaker and I am grateful for it.